google/bottery/readme.md

 * Play sound: `playSound([sound name])`
 * Incrementation: Increments or decrements a variable in the blackboard.
 E.g.:`[varName]++` or `[varName]--`

-### How the Pointer decides how to move
+### How the pointer decides how to move

 When the pointer enters a state, the following things happen:
 1. Any `onEnter` actions are executed.
 2. Any **suggestion chips** are created and displayed to the user.
 3. All available exits (including the exits specified in the state, as well as global exits) are collected.

-The Pointer then waits for state change.
+The pointer then waits for state change.
 At the moment, state change includes user input, and the passage of time.
 If no `wait` conditions are present, then the bot will wait for user input forever.
-When that state change occurs, the Pointer will re-evaluate all the conditions on the currently available exits.
+When that state change occurs, the pointer will re-evaluate all the conditions on the currently available exits.
 If all the conditions on an exit evaluate to true, then that exit becomes active.

 It is often the case that multiple exits are active at the same time.
 For example:
 `"yes" ->startGame`